 Configuration Manager 2016 can alert administrators when events such as malware infections or outdated anti-malware software are detected in your SCCM hierarchy.
 Alerts show up in the Endpoint Protection dashboard in the Configuration Manager console in the Alerts node of the Monitoring workspace.
 You can also configure endpoint protection alerts to be emailed to specified users.

 How Progent Can Assist You with System Center Configuration Manager

-To learn more details concerning Progent's consulting for Microsoft System Center Configuration Manager 2007, phone 1-800-993-9400 or send email to firstname.lastname@example.org.
+To find out more about Progent's consulting services for Microsoft System Center 2016 Configuration Manager, phone 1-800-993-9400 or visit Contact Progent.

-Migration of a desktop PC to a new operating systems or from a 32-bit to a 64-bit operating system presents special problems for desktop administrators and requires special methodologies and software tools to carry out efficiently and successfully.
-If you are moving to Windows 7 from any platform or from the 32-bit to the 64-bit versions of Windows 7, you have to install the target computer from scratch while at the same time dealing with possible application incompatibilities and new drivers.
+Migration of a desktop PC from a 32-bit to a 64-bit operating system presents special problems for desktop administrators and requires special methodologies and software tools to carry out efficiently and successfully.
+If you are moving to Windows 10 from a 32-bit version of Windows, you have to install the target computer from scratch while at the same time dealing with possible application incompatibilities and new drivers.
 This can be a frustrating process when you do it for the first time.
-Progent's 64-bit computing consultants and Windows 7 migration experts can help you plan and carry efficient desktop operating system upgrades on individual workstations or on large groups of desktop PCs so that save time, eliminate manual errors, and limit service disruption.
+Progent's 64-bit computing consultants and Windows 10 migration experts can help you plan and carry efficient desktop operating system upgrades on individual workstations or on large groups of desktop PCs so that save time, eliminate manual errors, and limit service disruption.

 If your business network needs any of the support services available from Progent, call 1-800-993-9400 or visit Contact Progent.